Laurențiu Reghecampf: Steaua Bucuresti

-This evolution brought the attention of his former team, Steaua București, and at the end of the season, they offered him a contract for a season.
-His objective was to bring the first championship title for Steaua after a seven-year absence.
-In March 2013, he guided Steaua to the last 16 of the Europa League after eliminating Ajax from the competition.
-The first leg away finished with a 2–0 win to Ajax in Amsterdam.
-In the second leg home, Steaua took a 2–0 lead and the 2–2 aggregate pushed the game into extra-time.
+His progress at Concordia brought the attention of his former club, Steaua București, and at the end of the 2011–12 season, they offered him a one-year contract.
+His main objective was to secure Steaua's first championship title after a seven-year absence.
+In March 2013, he guided Steaua to the last 16 of the Europa League, eliminating Ajax from the competition.
+The first leg away ended with a 2–0 win for Ajax in Amsterdam.
+In the second leg at home, Steaua took a 2–0 lead, and the 2–2 aggregate sent the match into extra-time.
 Steaua beat the Dutch side 4–2 on penalties.
-Steaua were eliminated by eventual winners Chelsea after winning 1–0 in the first leg at home and losing 1–3 away at Stamford Bridge.
+Steaua were then eliminated by eventual winners Chelsea after winning 1–0 in the first leg at home and losing 1–3 away at Stamford Bridge.

-In May 2013 he mathematically won the Romanian League and later the Romanian Supercup.
-On 9 May 2014, Steaua and Reghecampf won their second consecutive league title.
-He helped Steaua to qualify for the UEFA Champions League group stages.
-Reghecampf also lead his side to the Romanian Cup final which Steaua lost 4–2 on penalties to league runners-up Astra Giurgiu.
+In May 2013, he clinched the Romanian League title and later the Romanian Supercup.
+On 9 May 2014, Reghecampf led the club to their second consecutive Liga I title.
+He then guided Steaua to the UEFA Champions League group stages and also took his side to the Romanian Cup final, where they lost 4–2 on penalties to league runners-up Astra Giurgiu.

 Al Hilal

 On 27 May 2014, he signed a two-year contract with Saudi Arabian side Al Hilal.
-He led Al-Hilal to the AFC Champions League final five months after his appointment, by defeating Al-Ain 4–2 on aggregate in semi-finals.
-However, his side lost the final to Western Sydney Wanderers on a two-leg match.
-He was sacked on 15 February 2015 after another final loss, in the Saudi Crown Prince Cup.
+He led Al-Hilal to the AFC Champions League final five months after his appointment, defeating Al-Ain 4–2 on aggregate in the semi-finals.
+However, his side lost the final to Western Sydney Wanderers in a two-legged match.
+He was sacked on 15 February 2015 after another final loss, this time in the Saudi Crown Prince Cup.